 When employees are laid off, they may or may not be asked to return to work after a period of time, whereas a furlough is always a temporary suspension, usually with certain benefits.
-Layoffs occur when permanent changes happen, like if the company closes, alters its structure, or relocates.
+Layoffs occur when permanent changes happen, like if the company closes, restructures, or relocates.
 Pandemic quarantines could also result in layoffs.

 What does it mean to be furloughed?

-In the UK, the government has instituted a policy in response to the COVID-19 pandemic, reimbursing employers who continue paying employees that cannot work due to the pandemic.
+In the U.K., the government has instituted a policy in response to the COVID-19 pandemic, reimbursing employers for up to 60% of employees' monthly wages to help employers continue paying employees that cannot work due to the pandemic.
 These employees are designated as "furloughed."